bas/CleaningDataCourseProject/code-book.md

 # Code Book

 ## Data set
-The raw data is the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).
+The original data set used is the [Human Activity Recognition Using Smartphones Data Set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 ## Merged training and test sets to create one data set (step 1)